Paths create complex shapes by combining multiple straight lines or curved lines. Complex shapes composed only of straight lines can be created as

 Coordinates in the

-d attribute are always unitless and hence in the user coordinate system.
+d parameter are always unitless and hence in the user coordinate system.
 Later, we will learn how paths can be transformed to suit other needs.

 There are five line commands for

-<path> nodes.
-As the name suggests, each one just draws a straight line between two points.
-The first is the "Move To" command, M, which was described above.
-Again, it takes two parameters, an x coordinate and a y coordinate to move to.
-If your cursor already was somewhere on the page, no line is drawn to connect the two places.
+y) to move to.
+If the cursor was already somewhere on the page, no line is drawn to connect the two positions.
 The "Move To" command appears at the beginning of paths to specify where the drawing should start.
+For example:

-L takes two parameters—an x and a y coordinate—and draws a line from the current position to new position.
+L takes two parameters—x and y coordinates—and draws a line from the current position to a new position.